ESW-WIN/wind/readme.md

 Parameters
 	start - the start time in seconds rounded to the nearest half hour. end - the end time in seconds rounded to the nearest half hour.

+####Updating API
+The API is written entirely in python using sqlite3 for the database.
+To make updates to the API ensure they play nice with the Flask RESTful API.

+####Deploying to Heroku
+(Write stuff about deploying to Heroku here...)

 ###Wind Website
 The web pages are built using a template structure.
 The base template contains a header and should be included in all web pages.
 This base template can be found in base.php.